Concepts

 Core concepts behind MindGraph's structured semantic memory model.

-MindGraph organizes knowledge into six semantic layers that mirror how agents reason.
+MindGraph organizes knowledge into six cognitive layers that mirror how agents reason, plus an optional operational ontology layer for workspace-specific business objects (Layer 7).
 Each layer has its own set of node types, and queries can target a single layer or traverse across all of them.

 | Layer | Purpose | Node Types |